An icon representing a D-pad of a gamepad

 (A) and (B) are the 10mm spacers.
 (C) and (D) are the screws.

 7. Connect the PiSugar to the Raspberry Pi and secure it to the spacers using 2 screws.
-Make sure you connect the battery to the PiSugar first.
+Be sure to connect the battery to the PiSugar first, as there will very little space for the battery wires to fit.
+Don't worry if the wires seem pressed against the Raspberry Pi; this is ok and won't cause any damage to the components.

 The screws fasten the PiSugar to the spacers.